 If you ascribe to a religion, you need to ask questions about it.
 Don’t ask those who are a part of the faith.
 They are part of the group hypnosis, which keeps them a customer.
 Instead, use sources outside of your paradigm to find the answers that will give you clarity.
 Do your research.
 Enhance your critical thinking skills and familiarity with logical reasoning.
 What are the true origins of the religion?
 If the religion has sacred texts, are they consistent?
 Where and when were they authored?

 Religions always have answers.
 But the right answer is not enough.
 Always verify or validate what they are saying with an unbiased source.
 Without a doubt, 99% of the time, what they used to validate their position are self-authored sacred texts.

 Spiritual Exploration Not Religion

-Religion uses fear to sell contradictory and illogical dogma by providing a counterfeit answer for the existential dread of death, which they call the afterlife.
-It keeps you from exploring the reasons you have this fear.
-It’s the world’s oldest scam.
-Spiritual exploration has nothing to do with doctrine or dogma.
-It involves using processes to expand consciousness.
+Spiritual exploration is the opposite of religion.
+Religion uses fear selling contradictory and illogical dogma.
+Their top seller is the counterfeit answer for the existential dread of death, which they call the afterlife.
+It keeps you from exploring the reasons you have this fear, which is the world’s oldest scam.
+Spiritual exploration is not about selling you anything, it’s about using processes to expand consciousness.

 The Right Questions & Answers Lead to Better Questions

 Life is all about lessons.
 One of the core lessons of spiritual exploration is learning to ask the right questions.
-Many of these complex questions are very personal.
-So be gentle with yourself.
-Inner work is hard work.
-Take time to normalize what you learn.
+Many of these complex questions are very personal, so be gentle with yourself.
+Inner work is hard work, and take the time to normalize what you learn.